Tests show contaminant found in vaping products linked to deadly lung illnesses

 “This was the only thing that seemed to show up in 10 of the 18 cannabis products,” said one state official who took part in the call.

 The federal lab results seem to confirm findings from New York State.
 Late last week, its lab found “very high levels of vitamin E acetate in nearly all” its cannabis samples tested.
-More than a dozen cannabis samples were tested, a health department spokeswoman said Thursday.
-“Vitamin E acetate is not an approved additive for New York State Medical Marijuana Program-authorized vape samples and was not seen in the nicotine-based products that were tested.”
+More than a dozen samples were tested, a health department spokeswoman said Thursday.
+At least one vape product containing vitamin E acetate has been linked to each patient who submitted a product for testing, the department said.

 The second report of a death has emphasized the danger of this lung disease.
 “It was surprising that the patient suddenly appeared without any other underlying health conditions and became ill enough to die from this syndrome,” said Ann Thomas, a physician with the Oregon Health Authority.